zar67/Portfolio/_games/2022-03-24-procedural-flowers.md

 tags: [Student Project, AT, Coursework, Unity]
 ---

-As part of my Advanced Technologies module we were tasked with procedurally generating plants, I chose to generate flowers and to produce a tool that could create several different types of flowers.
+One of the final tasks I worked on at UWE, Bristol was procedurally generating plants.
+I chose to generate flowers and to produce a tool that could create several different types of flowers.

 This involved a lot of research into how flowers grow and are constructed including maths such as Fermat's spiral and the golden angle.